riivo/package-dependency-networks/code/README.md

 # Steps to invoke
  * Clone the repo as is
  * Change working directory to this directory and run run_experiments.sh script that invokes experiments and runs the scripts that generates figures and stats used in the paper
+ * The output figures are stored in working/figures and tables in working/tables